Eliza Swenson

-Eliza Swenson (also known as Victoria Mazze) is an American actress, producer, singer, and composer.
-She was born on July 28, 1982 in Quincy, California.
+Eliza Swenson is an American actress, producer, singer, and composer.
+She was born on July 28, 1982, in Quincy, California.
 She has five siblings and is the youngest of them.
 She received a Bachelor of Fine Arts in Music Media and Sound Engineering from Brigham Young University in 2003.

 She is known for producing, editing, co-writing, composing, and starring in the 2012 feature film Dorothy and the Witches of Oz.
 Under the pseudonym Victoria Mazze, Swenson is lead singer of the band The Divine Madness.
-On July 26, 2015 she married Jason Tibor Farkas.
+On July 26, 2015, she married Jason Tibor Farkas.
 She has no children.